Wscats/omi-snippets/README.md

 - Install [Omi Snippets](https://marketplace.visualstudio.com/items?itemName=Wscats.omi-snippets).
 - Try it with [omil](https://github.com/Wscats/omil), a Omi.js components loader based on webpack.
 - Via Marketplace Control: search for `Omi Snippets` and click install.
-- Manual: clone this repo and install `vscode-omi-snippets.vsix` into your Visual Studio.
+- Manual: clone this repo and install `omi-snippets.vsix` into your Visual Studio.
 > In addition, if you want to build and install the extension from source, you need to install [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension), like this.

 ```bash